mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 properly configuring the node.
 The case comes from a change of topology by inserting a L2 switched network between the clients and the server.
 One of the clients is responsible for the configuration of the other clients based on their topology.
-Updating of SW on the clients is not possible.
+Updating of the software on the clients is not possible.

-### Topology Based Configuration of RU
+### Topology Based Configuration of Radio Unit (RU)

 In Radio Access Networks (RANs) the Fronthaul is the network segment that connects Radio Units, the distributed radio elements in a mobile network,